 Pension liabilities in respect of Police Officers and police staff whose costs have been recognised in the Chief Constable's Comprehensive Income and Expenditure Statement have been recognised in the Balance Sheet of the Chief Constable.
-As at 31 March 2020 the Chief Constable recognised net pension liabilities of £7,823m.
+As at 31 March 2021 the Chief Constable recognised net pension liabilities of £8,571m.
 Overall statutory arrangements for funding the deficit mean that the financial position of the Group remains healthy.

-The actuarial gain on pension funds in 2019-20 totalled £736.1m and compared to actuarial losses in 2018-19 of £192.0m.
-This is shown in the CIES on page 27.
-The decrease in the liability of £529m is due to reductions in the assumed increases in salaries and in the rate of CPI inflation which will reduce the liability for active members of the scheme.
-Also the post balance sheet statement from HM Treasury adjusting the in scope members for the McCloud/Sargeant remedy has reduced the liability.
-It should be noted that actuarial gains and losses do change each year as can be seen from the defined benefit pension scheme notes starting on page 48 of the Statement of Accounts.
+The actuarial gain / loss on pension funds in 2020-21 totalled £546.2m and compared to actuarial gains in 2019-20 of £736.1m.
+This is shown in the CIES on page 28.
+The increase in the liability of £748m is due to a reduction in the discount rate for future cashflows and increases in the assumed increases in salaries and in the rate of CPI inflation which will increase the liability for active members of the scheme.
+It should be noted that actuarial gains and losses do change each year as can be seen from the defined benefit pension scheme notes starting on page 49 of the Statement of Accounts.